 - Bit 15: Enable_Driver "0" to disable the motor current, "1" to enable motor current.
-A valid configuration must be written to the SMD23E2 or SMD24E2 before the driver can be enabled. - Bit 14: Reserved Must equal "0". - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
+A valid configuration must be written to the SMD23E2 or SMD24E2 before the driver can be enabled.
+Note that a Configuration Error, Overtemperature Fault, or an STO Fault will prevent the motor enable.
+The SMD sets the Drive_Enabled bit (Input Word 1, bit 15: see Status Word 1 Format starting on page 88) when the motor is enabled and powered. - Bit 14: Reserved Must equal "0". - Bit 13: Preset_to_Encoder Only used when the Preset Motor Position bit (Command Word 0, Bit 9) is set to "1".
 If this bit equals "0" when the Preset Motor Position bit equals "1", the Motor Position is set to the value contained in words 2 and 3 of the command block.
 If this bit equals "1" when the Preset Motor Position bit equals "1", the Motor Position is set to:

-Motor Position = Encoder Position $\times \frac{\text{Motor Programmed Steps per Turn}}{\text{Encoder Programmed Pulses per Turn}}$
+Motor Position = Encoder Position × Motor Programmed Steps per Turn Encoder Programmed Pulses per Turn